 Light fleece (like Patagonia R2 is fine)

-3 t-shirts, white couloir or bright is fine.
+3 t-shirts, white color or bright is fine.

 Long pants and short pants